 Change your wake word to a word you seldom (if ever) use in conversation.
 Also, make sure your wake word doesn't sound too similar to other words you frequently use in conversation.
 This way, if you have a friend named Alexis, Alexa doesn’t start recording your conversations when you say your friend's name.

-To change your wake word, you can simply say, “Alexa, change the wake word,” or you can go to the Alexa App and go to Devices > select your device > select Wake Word > select a new wake word from the list > then select OK.
+Step 3: Go to Devices > select your device > select Wake Word > select a new wake word from the list.